WPPX-TV: Construction and launch

 No matter its name, channel 61 was confronted with months of construction delays.
 The basketball season came and went, and so too did several promised start dates, including the end of 1985 and April 1986.
 However, WTGI-TV finally debuted on July 9, 1986, giving Delaware its first commercial television station since WVUE folded in 1958.
 The station's programming mostly consisted of syndicated programming such as Dynasty, as well as local news inserts into Independent Network News and Focus Delaware, a public affairs program.

 Also present at WTGI-TV's much-delayed launch were the ingredients for its near-immediate failure.
-Principal among these was the fact that must carry laws that once required local cable systems to carry local TV stations such as WTGI-TV had been overturned in 1985.
+Principal among these was that must-carry laws that once required local cable systems to carry local TV stations such as WTGI-TV had been overturned in 1985.
 Rollins Cablevision, the incumbent cable system in Wilmington, did not carry the station at launch and had no plans to do so; when WTGI-TV asked the city for assistance, it was deep into a two-year-long contract negotiation with Rollins.
 This limited the station's viewer and advertiser base.
 In addition, the station's attempt to stand out as an independent in the Philadelphia market was dashed by the relaunch of WGBS-TV the year before.
 Further, the delayed launch exhausted much of the investors' working capital; it had cost $6 million to put WTGI-TV on the air.
 By late October, the station was courting investors.